Using Intervals¶

 Methods:

-1. a, inf: The operation of taking the lower (left) bound of the interval.
+a, inf: Returns the lower (left) bound of the interval.

-2. b, sup: The operation of taking the upper (right) bound of the interval.
+b, sup: Returns the upper (right) bound of the interval.

-8. mig: The smallest absolute value in the non-empty interval.
+mig(): The smallest absolute value in the non-empty interval (mignitude).

-9. mag: The greatest absolute value in the non-empty interval.
+mag(): The greatest absolute value in the non-empty interval (magnitude).

 class ArrayInterval(intervals)

 It is often necessary to consider intervals not as separate objects, but as interval vectors or matrices.
-It is important to note that different intervals can be from different interval arithmetics, which leads to additional checks when performing arithmetic operations.
+It is important to note that different intervals can belong to different interval arithmetics, which leads to additional checks when performing arithmetic operations.
 The IntvalPy library, using the ArrayInterval class, allows you to create such arrays of any nesting.
-In fact, we use arrays created using the numpy library.
+In practice, this class uses arrays created with the numpy library.

-This class uses all the methods of the BaseTools class, but there are additional features that are common to interval vectors and matrices.
+This class utilizes all the methods of the BaseTools class, but also provides additional features common to interval vectors and matrices.

 Parameters: